SiyuanChen726/NBT-Classifier/README.md

 └── FEATUREs/
 ```

 The nbtclassifier Docker image has an exposed volume (/app) that can be mapped to the host folder.
-For example, to mount the current directory:

 The following code launches Singularity container on a HPC GPU computation node with:
 - NVIDIA GPU support (--nv)
 - Host WSI directory mounted to /app/WSIs (--bind)
 - Temporary writable filesystem (--writable-tmpfs)